Mombasa Republic

 The Mombasa Republic is a proposed state that would encompass the former Coast Province of Kenya.
-The Mombasa Republican Council (MRC) in the main separatist organisation to argue that Mombasa should secede from Kenya to become an independent state.
+The Mombasa Republican Council (MRC) is the main separatist organisation to argue that Mombasa should secede from Kenya to become an independent state.
 They argued that secession would liberate the people of the coast province from marginalization by successive governments in Kenya.
 Their slogan is Pwani Si Kenya ("The Coast is not Kenya").

 The MRC is a constitutional organization and aims to represent persons of all religions and tribes living in the Mombasa coastal strip.
 Mombasa has a unique cultural identity and history that long predates the current colonial borders of Africa.
 It has both Muslim and Christian supporters.
 The leader of the group is Omar Mwamnuadzi.
 The group denies claims by government officials that it has forged links with Somalia's militant Islamist group al-Shabaab.

 The Organization of Emerging African States (OEAS) supports the MRC program as a legitimate expression of self-determination under the African Charter on Human and Peoples' Rights.